Controllers : Universal Features

 - Upload/download SoftPLC program files/drivers ("firmware" updates)

 - Access the firewall configuration utility in SoftPLC

 Troubleshooting a SoftPLC system is familiar to users of traditional PLC systems.
 TOPDOC NexGen includes online monitoring, testing and troubleshooting features like Watch Windows, I/O forcing, and runtime fault analysis.
 I/O Drivers include communication and fault monitoring instructions and control bits that can be used in the ladder logic or monitored with TOPDOC.
 SoftPLC itself has a comprehensive log file that provides configuration error messages, and other detailed fault information.

-SoftPLC's also include an FTP and an SSH server which provide for easy remote maintenance of files in the SoftPLC CPU from other computer systems.
-Over any TCP/IP connection (including the internet), using any FTP/SSH client program such as FileZilla, you can:
+SoftPLC's also include an SSH server which provides for easy remote maintenance of files in the SoftPLC CPU from other computer systems.
+Over any TCP/IP connection (including the internet) you can:

 - SoftPLC/TOPDOC Reference Guide User Guide includes SoftPLC installation & configuration, communications driver setup, and describes how SoftPLC operates.

 - TOPDOC NexGen Download latest TOPDOC NexGen release.
 This ZIP file is password protected, email technical support for access.
 Without a USB hardware dongle, the download is a demo version that allows offline editing without save capability.
 Ladder programming and detailed product use information are in the product help system.
 (Note that Windows unzip no longer supports passwords and you will need a 3rd party utility, ie: 7zip.)